edom/work/edom.github.io/natkno.md

     - Infer: Heat behaves like light.
         - Observe: Heat can be blocked.
 (Experiment using two hands and a fire.)
 - Electromagnetism
+    - Electromagnetism unifies optics, electricity, and magnetism.
+    - Define: A *metal* is a thing with these behaviors:
+        - It shines under sunlight.
+        - It heats up easily when exposed to sunlight or fire.
+        - It doesn't burn in fire, unlike leaf or wood.
     - Define: Iron.
         - [WP:Ancient iron production](https://en.wikipedia.org/wiki/Ancient_iron_production)
         - [Infographic: History of Metals Timeline](http://www.makin-metals.com/about/history-of-metals-infographic/)